 During my “second break”, I was able to think clearly and spend more time with my family, socialize with my friends, see more of the world and enjoy being in the moment.
 I was able to go to bed peacefully without a stream of things to do running through my mind.

 Although I didn’t treat my blog as a tell-all reality TV show, I grew tired of publicly sharing about the things I do.
 Too much attention made me feel quite uncomfortable.
 I’ve never wanted to live off likes or validation but I appreciate compliments from people for whatever reason.
 I just knew I didn’t want to blog anymore.
 It’s true what they say, “when you know, you just know”.
 The well had run utterly dry.

 But with every story is a silver lining.
 Deciding to finally quit blogging was a massive relief.
 It was quickly replaced by excitement to focus on my true passions: design and illustration.
-I’ve worked for international companies and set up my own business.
 I realized that I needed to spend more time doing stuff I really love rather than blogging.